Getting your overhead funded is the hardest thing to raise money for, right?

 Direct vs indirect expenses

 No matter what programs you have, within each program there are direct and indirect costs.
+This is important to understand when trying to get your overhead funded.

 Direct costs are obvious: they’re the supplies you need to run the program and anything that directly relates to the program.